RF and Tower Safety Obligations of Turf Vendors and Contractors

 Injuries from RF radiation exposure are often caused by lack of knowledge of transmitting antennas, inability to request site power downs, or lack of any RF site safety program or information.
 In both cases, turf vendors and their contractors are held liable for injuries and may face large financial claims when their workers are injured.
 While injuries from falls are immediately realized, lingering injuries from RF radiation overexposure may not be immediately apparent, which means turf vendors and contractors may still have large financial exposure as awareness of RF injuries grows and more workers connect the dots leading to claims filed.

 National Antenna & Tower Safety Center (NA&TSC) provides a comprehensive site safety program that physically protects workers and financially protects turf vendors and their contractors from RF radiation related injuries.
 Workers are provided trade-specific, site-specific RF safety information before performing work.
-NA&TSC provides RF injury insurance protection, free of charge, to all turf vendors and contractors that follow its comprehensive site safety protocol.
+NA&TSC provides RF safety compliance and injury insurance protection, free of charge, to all turf vendors and contractors that follow its comprehensive site safety protocol.

 Additionally, NA&TSC’s solution leverages the industry best practices and certification programs developed by other entities in the communications tower industry including DOL/TIRAP, NATE, NWSA and TIA.
 NA&TSC provides a delivery mechanism for administering and monitoring proper implementation of these programs across the wireless industry.
 Climber certifications from each safety authority would be validated, maintained, and monitored by NA&TSC at no cost to these organizations.